Official US Government Icon

 Receiving a Refund for a Special Event Tour

-If a tour operator does not provide a consumer with admission to an advertised event at the advertised price agreed to before departure, the operator must provide the consumer with a refund of the total tour price.
+If a tour operator does not provide a consumer with a ticket to an advertised event at the advertised price, the operator must provide the consumer with a refund of the total tour price.
 This refund must be provided within 14 calendar days after the scheduled return date of the charter flight.
-If a tour operator advertises a ticket combined with air transportation but does not provide the ticket with the advertised air transportation, consumers may file a complaint with the U.S. Department of Transportation’s Aviation Consumer Protection Division.
+If a tour operator advertises a ticket combined with air transportation but does not provide the ticket with the advertised air transportation, consumers may file a complaint with DOT's Office of Aviation Consumer Protection.

 Affinity Charters